KushagraaWadhwa/DocumentParsing/README.md

 # DocumentParsing-DTDL

-Objective/Primary Focus:- Implementation of Doc Parser in Python using pre-trained NLP models/ libraries.
+**Objective/Primary Focus:-** Implementation of Doc Parser in Python using pre-trained NLP models/ libraries.
 Building an efficient code to completely parse the internal policy documents of the organisation, basically converting the unstructured source document to a structured format, extracting proper information, texts, images, proper structured tables.

-Purpose: Fine-tuning dataset and Department level Benchmark dataset preparation.
+**Purpose:-** Fine-tuning dataset and Department level Benchmark dataset preparation.

-Acceptance Criteria:- The Acceptance criteria of the assigned task was having a document coverage greater than 90 percent.
+**Acceptance Criteria:-** The Acceptance criteria of the assigned task was having a document coverage greater than 90 percent.

-Constraints:- Extracting the exact order of the document, Maintaining the structure of the tables, Achieving a high document coverage rate
+**Constraints:-** Extracting the exact order of the document, Maintaining the structure of the tables, Achieving a high document coverage rate

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Research about Libraries,Packages and Frameworks used

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Python Libraries specifically for PDF text Parsing